n8henrie/n8henrie.github.io/_posts/2023-06-03-write-a-firefox-extension-in-python.md

 In short, I found that you can import `pyodide.js` in your `manifest.json` using a local path.
-That defines a function `loadPyodide`, which can accept an object with an `indexURL` argument. `manifest.json` then load a local JavaScript file, `hello.js`, which calls `loadPyodide` with `indexURL` set to a local path to the rest of the necessary files.
+That defines a function `loadPyodide`, which can accept an object with an `indexURL` argument. `manifest.json` then loads a local JavaScript file, `hello.js`, which calls `loadPyodide` with `indexURL` set to a local path to the rest of the necessary files.